riteshzd/players-CRUD-application/README.md

 /:id/delete - Route to delete a player

-/search/:pos - Route to search players for a particular position
+/search/:club - Route to search players for a particular club

-/sort/:pos - Route to sort players as per their age (preferably ratings) for a particular position
+/sort/:pos - Route to sort players as per their ratings for a particular position

 EDIT 1